 Information literacy has become established as a core research topic in the library and information science field.
 An extensive range of research has been undertaken and there is a burgeoning corpus of literature created by academic researchers, library practitioners, and other researchers who explore information literacy through their own disciplinary lens.
 Investigations into information literacy have drawn from a variety of methodologies and applied a range of methods and techniques to explore information literacy as it is enacted in a wide range of contexts.

-Information Literacy Research describes this research landscape, identifying the core qualitative approaches applied in the research of information literacy and less used or innovative applications.
+The Qualitative Landscape of Information Literacy Research: Perspectives, Methods and Techniques describes this research landscape, identifying the core qualitative approaches applied in the research of information literacy and less used or innovative applications.
 To achieve balance, the book also addresses, but to a lesser extent, quantitative and mixed method approaches to information literacy research.
 The book identifies key theories, methodologies and methods that have been used to shape our knowledge of information literacy and the approaches we apply to its investigation.
 The central aim of the book is to develop and support readers understanding of how information literacy research and teaching is framed, developed and produced.
 In each chapter, key examples are given about how theory, types of pedagogical frameworks, methods, and tools have been used.
 Coverage includes

 - situating information literacy research;

 - qualitative methods;

 - planning for research; and

 - evaluating information literacy research.